 About Penelope Trunk

-I am co-founder of Quistic where we provide online courses to help you manage your career.
-This is my fourth startup.
 Each company I built was focused on a community.
 My own career path has had twists and turns, which I document on this blog.
+Straight, safe career paths don’t really exist.
+I appreciate the power of managing yourself through community.

 My career began in Los Angeles, where I played professional beach volleyball.
 Then I went to graduate school for English.
 During that time I learned HTML which allowed me to get a job at Ingram Micro, a Fortune 100 company, managing their web site.